Adityam582/Adityam582.github.io/_pages/about.md

 ======
 * Learn: Constant self-initiated learner: a believer, creator, and user of mental models.
 In my free time, I also generally enjoy working on side projects to make my own life easier.
 Specifically, I'm working to create comprehensive knowledge base of my life.

 * Study: I'm a multi-disciplinary person.
-I completed Bachelors of Engineering with honors in Electronics and Instrumentation Engineering from [Shree Vaishnav Institute of Technology and Science](https://svvv.edu.in/).
+I completed Bachelors of Engineering with honors in Electronics and Instrumentation Engineering from [Shree Vaishnav Institute of Technology and Science, Indore - India](https://svvv.edu.in/).
 However, I did not get spark to stay in electronics field, instead I was always more interested with computers.
 The concepts learnt from the field of electronics were certainly useful to understand and apply concepts in computer science.
 So ya, I switched from Electronics to Computer Science field.

 I'm a M.Sc. student in Web & Data Science at the [University of Koblenz, Germany](https://west.uni-koblenz.de/studying/mwds).
 My masters is focused on the Web, Data Science, and Information Retrieval.
 I gained foundational knowledge about various topics from the fields as Web, Technology, Business and Society.